just-rails/just-rails-web/README.md

 ### How?

 * No casual visitors -- free registration required.
+This ensures that writers are not optimizing their opinions for clicks.
 * Anonymity is encouraged.
+This prevents the appearance of personalities who become known for having a certain viewpoint.
 * Directed content formats -- no soapboxes.
+This keeps the discussion focused on practical matters, and prevents excessive debating and posturing.

 ### Content